-To start program run, press the machine START key
+Start the program run: Press the machine START key

 Example 1

 A hole with a depth of 20 mm is to be drilled into a single workpiece.
 After clamping and aligning the workpiece and setting the datum, you can program and execute the drilling operation in a few lines.